DovydasLatkauskas/Bookify/README.md

 ## Code Access

-Email me at dovydas@dovydas.one to receive access to the codebase.
-I cannot open-source it as I intend to launch this website to production.
+The website is intended for production thus not open-source Email me at dovydas@dovydas.one to receive access
 ## Features

 - **Service Discovery**: Easily search and discover a variety of businesses.